-• First and Subsequent Offenses:
+Second and Subsequent Offenses:

-- Factors to be considered in determining the penalty will include, but not be limited to: age, maturity level of student, willfulness and intent, and the weapon involved. - Minimum of two (2) days out of school suspension - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension/expulsion for a specified time - Contact law enforcement and other agencies, as appropriate
+- Minimum of ten (10) days out-of-school suspension with a recommendation for long-term suspension/expulsion for a specified time. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension for at least the remainder of the current semester, up to expulsion for a specified time which may include permanent expulsion. - o Contact law enforcement and other agencies as appropriate.

-Category III Weapon
+Category III Weapon: